kamax-matrix/mxhsd/README.md

 [Purpose](#purpose) | [Origins](#origins) | [Goals](#goals) | [Features](#features) | [Support](#support)

 ## Purpose
-mxhsd is Matrix Homeserver aimed towards entities who want to have in-depth control of their servers, users and can truely integrate Matrix with their environment.
+mxhsd is Matrix Homeserver aimed towards entities who want to have in-depth control of their servers, users and can truly integrate Matrix with their environment.

+mxhsd is licensed under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)

 ## Origins
 Due to increasing frustration around the original Matrix project, the client and server implementations, the lack of protocol spec updates and a general lack of care for corporate environments, we decide to create a homeserver implementation (and related tools) that would empower the server admins just as much as the users.